-70,000 tourists visit the Galapagos Islands every year, making them Ecuador’s most popular tourist destination.
-Of the 30 islands only 4 are inhabited by people.
-Due to the islands’ climate it is possible to see the many species of animals unique to the Galapagos Islands throughout the year.
+Around 70,000 tourists visit the Galapagos Islands every year, making them Ecuador’s most popular tourist destination.
+Of the 21 islands only 4 are inhabited by people and only eight are considered major islands.
+Due to the islands’ climate, it is possible to see the many animal species unique to the Galapagos Islands throughout the year.
 However, there are still two seasons caused by the currents around the islands.
 In the cool season (July to December), the weather is fresh due to the southeast winds and the Peru Current.
 The waters can get quite cold and it can also be quite misty.

 Whaling was a big business in the first half of the 19th century.
 The demand for oil, especially in British industry, meant that whalers had no regard for the preservation of the natural life of the Galapagos, and the constant hunting decimated the whale population.
 The fascination with giant tortoises, seen for the first time by many people, meant that almost 200,000 giant tortoises left the islands on the many ships that began to frequent the Galapagos.

 The Galapagos Islands gained international importance for the US and Latin America after the construction of the Panama Canal.
-In World War II, it became necessary to protect the entrance to the Panama Canal and strategically, the Galapagos Islands were the best place to have a military base.
-Ecuador therefore permitted the US to build an airfield on the island of Baltra.
+In World War II, it became necessary to protect the entrance to the Panama Canal, and strategically, the Galapagos Islands were the best place to have a military base.
+Ecuador, therefore, permitted the US to build an airfield on the island of Baltra.
 After the war, the base became Ecuadorian again and is now the main point of entry to the National Park.

 In the 1930’s several mysterious deaths and disappearances among the European community on the island of Floreana put Galapagos in the news.
-A book by John Treherne about these events contributed to making the Galagapagos Islands famous and a popular tourist destination.
+A book by John Treherne about these events contributed to making the Galapagos Islands famous and a popular tourist destination.

 a national park.
 They also introduced the Galapagos Marine Resources Reserve in 1986 to protect the waters around the island.
-The islands were also internationally recognised as a Man and Biosphere Reserve and as a World Heritage Site by UNESCO in December 2001.
+The islands were also internationally recognized as a Man and Biosphere Reserve and as a World Heritage Site by UNESCO in December 2001

-The Charles Darwin Foundation was set up by the Ecuadorian government 40 years ago to provide a solution to the problem of species that were introduced by settlers and which subsequently caused harm to the islands’ fragile ecosystem.
+The Charles Darwin Foundation was set up by the Ecuadorian government 40 years ago to provide a solution to the problem of species that were introduced by settlers and which subsequently caused harm to the island’s fragile ecosystem.
 The management of the Galapagos National Park and the Research Station have collaborated closely over the years.

 The Galapagos Islands are a series of gigantic volcanic peaks, created by the movement of the Nazca plate towards the South American plate at a rate of about seven cm per year.
 The islands are composed of almost exclusively metaphoric basalt, giving the islands their dark gray color.
 They do, however, differ from almost all volcanic regions in the world, as the Galapagos Islands do not lie on the border of two tectonic plates.

-The Galapagos Islands contain the most active volcanoes in the world and eruptions have taken place on Fernandina, Isabela, Pinta, Marchena, Santiago and Floreana.
-Now the most active volcanoes are found on Fernandina, Isabela, Pinta and Marchena, and volcanic activity may be seen occasionally on each of these islands.
+The Galapagos Islands contain the most active volcanoes in the world and eruptions have taken place on Fernandina, Isabela, Pinta, Marchena, Santiago, and Floreana.
+Now the most active volcanoes are found on Fernandina, Isabela, Pinta, and Marchena, and volcanic activity may be seen occasionally on each of these islands.

 The most plausible reason for this geographical phenomenon is known as the hot spot theory.
-This theory states that the volcanoes are created as a result of magma hot spots, where magma at extremely high temperatures bubbles to the surface to form a volcano.
+This theory states that volcanoes are created as a result of magma hot spots, where magma at extremely high temperatures bubbles to the surface to form a volcano.
 The theory demonstrates why the most easterly islands show the greatest effects of erosion and are the oldest.
 San Cristobal is estimated between 2.3 and 3.6 million years old.
 Evidence for this activity can be seen all over the Galapagos as the majority of the Galapagos’ landmass consists of lava flows.

-The Galapagos archipelago lies in the Pacific Ocean about 960 km west from Ecuador and consists of thirteen large islands, over forty tiny islands and many rocks.
+The Galapagos archipelago lies in the Pacific Ocean about 960 km west of Ecuador and consists of thirteen large islands, over forty tiny islands, and many rocks.
 Galapagos is a province of the Republic of Ecuador, although only four of the islands are inhabited, with a total population of around 18,000 people.
 The capital is Puerto Baquerizo Moreno on San Cristobal Island, but the biggest city is on Santa Cruz: Puerto Ayora.

-The Best places to travel to in Galapagos
+The best places in Galapagos

 If botany is your thing, then Galapagos is a dream come true, as the plants are as fascinating as the animals.
-In the highlands you can find many native species such as the Scalesia (‘tree daisies’), tree ferns, bromeliads and orchids.
-If you wander along the coasts, you won’t be disappointed; there are vivid morning glories, mats of bright red sesuvium, giant prickly pear and candelabra cacti.
+In the highlands, you can find many native species such as the Scalesia (‘tree daisies’), tree ferns, bromeliads, and orchids.
+If you wander along the coasts, you won’t be disappointed; there are vivid morning glories, mats of bright red sesuvium, giant prickly pear, and candelabra cacti.
 You can also find tiny Brachycereus cacti growing on the barren lava flows.
-To the surprise of many tourists, Galapagos also has its own species of cotton, tomato, pepper, guava and passion flower.
+To the surprise of many tourists, Galapagos also has its species of cotton, tomato, pepper, guava, and passion flower.

 Located at the western end of Española Island, this beach is home to many seals and sunbathing iguanas.
 The Hood Mockingbirds will come closer to you than most birds do, and they even investigate you.

-The beach is also a good place to see the spectacular mating dance of the Albatross, when it sets out to find its life-long mate.
+The beach is also a good place to see the spectacular mating dance of the Albatross when it sets out to find its life-long mate.

 This area boasts one of the most impressive and varied colonies of sea birds in the Galápagos.
-Along its southern shore, high cliffs rise up from the sea affording the visitor spectacular views of soaring birds and the blow hole, where water spouts up to 50-75 feet into the air according to the intensity of the surf.
+Along its southern shore, high cliffs rise from the sea affording the visitor spectacular views of soaring birds and the blow hole, where water spouts up to 50-75 feet into the air according to the intensity of the surf.

 Punta Cormorant is one of the best places to see flamingoes in the Galapagos.
 It’s a nice area because of its two tuff cones that give the area a special atmosphere.
 There are many different kinds of shorebirds to be seen, such as white-checked pintail ducks.
-There are two different and distinct beaches: the Flour Beach and the Green Beach.
-The Flour Beach is worth a visit because it is a nesting place for turtles and has a large number of sting-rays.
+There are two different and distinct beaches: Flour Beach and Green Beach.
+Flour Beach is worth a visit because it is a nesting place for turtles and has a large number of sting rays.
 It is made of coral and interesting shells can be found here.
 The Green Beach is so called because of the olivine crystals in the sand that make it appear slightly green.

 North of Baltra, you find the flat and low-lying island of North Seymour, which was developed as a result of the uplift of lava formations.
 The vegetation is mainly low and stubbly and the area is home to the biggest colony of frigate birds in the Galapagos.
 Large groups of blue-footed boobies can be seen nesting here from May to November.
 Last but not least, sea lions can be found near the coastline.

 The white and soft sand consists of corroded coral.
 Due to the sand, sea turtles come to Bachas to nest.
 Like at the other beaches, there is a small lagoon where you can observe flamingos feeding if you are lucky.
-There is another longer beach on which you can quite easily see two abandoned barges from the Second World War.
-We would not, however, advise you swim here as the water is polluted by the rust from the ships.
+There is another long beach on which you can quite easily see two abandoned barges from the Second World War.
+We would not, however, advise you to swim here as the water is polluted by the rust from the ships.

-A beautiful lagoon surrounded by green lush mangroves where you have the chance to see manta rays, sharks, turtles, blue-footed boobies, masked boobies and sea gulls.
+A beautiful lagoon surrounded by green lush mangroves where you have the chance to see manta rays, sharks, turtles, blue-footed boobies, masked boobies, and seagulls.

-From Bellavista a road passes through agricultural areas and leads to the Highlands near the National Park boundary, the Miconia Zone, and then goes to the Fern and Sedge zone.
-It offers some amazing views of extinct volcanoes and lushly covered hills, and you can see the greenery all year round.
+From Bellavista, a road passes through agricultural areas and leads to the Highlands near the National Park boundary, the Miconia Zone, and then goes to the Fern and Sedge zone.
+It offers some amazing views of extinct volcanoes and lushly-covered hills, and you can see the greenery all year round.

 You can choose between 2 different roads that lead you over this island.
 One of them leads to a scenic viewpoint on top of a cliff where it is possible to find land iguanas.
 The other trail is near the beach.
 It is a short circular trail where it is also possible to see land iguanas early in the morning or in the afternoon when the sun is low.
 Prickly cactuses are plants that are frequently seen here.

 Visiting the Islands by boat generally means that you will sail from one site to another during the night, and normally you will stop at 2 locations each day.
-Throughout your stay at Galapagos, you will see a diversity of places, endemic animals and plants and most tours offer this variety.
+Throughout your stay at Galapagos, you will see a diversity of places, endemic animals, and plants, and most tours offer this variety.
 Do not expect to be alone at Galapagos, as there are certain to be other tourists on the popular sites.